-When your taxes are prepared you will see how much you either owe or how much will be refunded.
+When your taxes are prepared you will see how much you either owe or how much your?tax refund for state and federal?will be.
 Even if you owe a larger sum than expected, go ahead and file it with the IRS by the deadline.
-Waiting to file until you have the money will land you with penalties, as well as potentially giving you red flags for next year’s return.
+Waiting to file until you have the money will land you with penalties, as well as potentially giving you red flags for next year?s return.

 Find a Way to Pay

 Depending on the amount owed, this may be as simple of a solution as dipping into savings to pay the balance.
 If you don?t have an emergency fund or that much in savings this can be a problem.